MWatty/hike_ireland/README.md

 ### Libraries

-* [Materialize](https://materializecss.com/) is a design language that combines the classic principles of successful design along with innovation and technology.
-Google's goal is to develop a system of design that allows for a unified user experience across all their products on any platform.
+* [Materialize](https://materializecss.com/) is a design language, materilaize templates were used throughout the website.

 * [Google-Fonts](https://fonts.google.com/) were used to style the website fonts and ensure they complimented each other.